-Now that you know how to take great photos , it's time to put those tips into practice.
-This year, promise yourself to shoot better and more often — and get started with these photography challenges.
+Now that you know how to take great photos , you should put those tips into practice.
+You promised yourself to shoot better and more often this year, so it's time to get reacquainted with these photography challenges.
 From shadows to shapes and everything in between, there's no way you'll get bored when you're out there capturing the world one snap at a time.
 Instagram superstar status, here you come.

 Bold hues are always eye-catching, especially when you get more than one — or two — things of the same color in the same photo.

 The next time you're around water (or, more obviously, mirrors), stay on the lookout for any photo-worthy mirror effects.

 Whether two things are identical or a little bit off, don't hesitate to snap away when they're right next to each other.